marcusolsson/go-workshop/README.md

 # Go Workshop

+This is the material for a roughly 3 hour long workshop to get attendees started using Go.

 ## Why Go

 This presentation is intended to give the audience an understanding of what makes Go important.